anaballe/Decision-Tree-Through-Spark/README.md

-# Prediction of Weather(low humidity days - susceptitbility for forest fire) through Implementation of Decision Tree using Spark Framework over a Databricks cluster
+# Prediction of Weather(low humidity days - susceptibility for forest fire) through Implementation of Decision Tree using Spark Framework over a Databricks cluster
 This project is used to predict weather forecast(low humidity days - susceptitbility for forest fire) through implementation of a Decision-Tree Supervised learning algorithm on Spark Execution Engine over Databricks Cluster (its Community Cloud Service)

 I have performed the following in Spark: